 Cam loves Christmas.
 I know everyone loves Christmas, but Cam loves it more than most.
 Being rather portly, he has played the part of Santa at various youth groups and at hospitals around the country.
 Cam is a gypsy at heart and has moved a bit in his life, and he has a checkered career path.
 Like he always says, his résumé should be printed on plaid paper—there is just so much to check off and check up on!

 This year, right after Thanksgiving, Cam phoned and told me that we were about to embark on the greatest venture of all.
-I’ve been togagachristmas1 holiday drag shows with him—“Times Square Angel,” starring the magnificent Charles Bush was the best; I’ve accompanied him to the interactive “It’s a Wonderful Life,” where the audience acts out all the legendary parts; and we’ve even participated in both the “Messiah” sing-along and its more edgy, urban rap-along.
+I’ve been to holiday drag shows with him—“Times Square Angel,” starring the magnificent Charles Bush was the best; I’ve accompanied him to the interactive “It’s a Wonderful Life,” where the audience acts out all the legendary parts; and we’ve even participated in both the “Messiah” sing-along and its more edgy, urban rap-along.
 I couldn’t imagine what was at the top of his list this year.

 As my wheels were turning—spinning double time—it occurred to me, “Am I going to be gaga over it?”
 (Lady Gaga—one of Cam’s most favorite entertainers—has opened up a Santa’s Workshop, of sorts, at Barney’s department store in NYC.
 I knew this was where we would be dashing through the nonexistent snow!
 Manhattan has been uncharacteristically warm this year.)